A Survey of Reinforcement Learning For Economics: Causal Inference for Reinforcement Learning

 \subsection{Simulation Study: Confounded Retail Pricing MDP}

-I construct a 5-state engagement funnel $\mathcal{S} = \{0,1,2,3,4\}$ with two actions (promote, hold price) and an absorbing conversion state at $s = 4$.
-A retailer manages customers through engagement stages, deciding whether to offer a promotional discount.
-The data-generating process embeds four distinct sources of causal variation, enabling simultaneous validation of all four identification strategies from a single DGP.
+The simulation uses a 5-state engagement funnel $\mathcal{S} = \{0,1,2,3,4\}$ with two actions (promote, hold price) and an absorbing conversion state at $s = 4$.
+A retailer manages customers through engagement stages and decides whether to offer a promotional discount.
+One data-generating process supplies the causal variation required by four point-identification strategies.

 Figure~\ref{fig:simulation_dag} displays the complete causal graph.
 Market conditions $Z_t \sim \text{Bernoulli}(0.5)$ are observed and affect both the latent confounder and transitions.
 Consumer sentiment $U_t$ is an unobserved confounder strongly correlated with $Z_t$.\footnote{$P(U_t{=}1 \mid Z_t{=}1) = 0.9$ and $P(U_t{=}1 \mid Z_t{=}0) = 0.1$.} An independent cost shock $\text{IV}_t \sim \text{Bernoulli}(0.5)$ serves as an instrument.
 The behavioral pricing policy depends on both $U_t$ and $\text{IV}_t$: $\mu(\text{promote} \mid s, U_t, \text{IV}_t) = 0.55 + \rho \cdot 0.25 \cdot (2U_t - 1) + 0.15 \cdot (\text{IV}_t - 0.5)$, where $\rho \in \{0, 0.2, \ldots, 1.0\}$ controls confounding strength.
 Promotions trigger marketing follow-ups with $M_t$ serving as a mediator.\footnote{$M_t \sim \text{Bernoulli}(0.8)$ when the retailer promotes and $\text{Bernoulli}(0.2)$ otherwise.} Two noisy proxies of $U_t$ are available: a CRM score $W_t^{(1)}$ and browsing behavior $W_t^{(2)}$.\footnote{$W_t^{(1)} \sim \text{Bernoulli}(0.85 \cdot U_t + 0.15 \cdot (1 - U_t))$ and $W_t^{(2)} \sim \text{Bernoulli}(0.75 \cdot U_t + 0.25 \cdot (1 - U_t))$.}